arkaitzo/Data-Science-Specialization/README.md

-# test-repo
+# datasciencecoursera repo
-This is a test repo.
+This is the datasciencecoursera repo for the Data Science Specialization